Community Clean Up Day and Bulky Waste Disposal

 Saturday, September 21

 It’s time to do some spring cleaning!
 Thanks to disposal vouchers from Metro, the City of Lake Oswego Youth Leadership Council and its event partners will be hosting a Community Clean Up Day from 9 a.m. to 12 p,m. (or until the event partners have reached capacity) on September 21 at the Lake Oswego Junior High School, 2500 Country Club Road.
 Please enter through the Junior High School only and not through River West Church.
 There will be FREE smoothies and espresso coffee!
-Donations accepted for the City of Lake Oswego Youth Leadership Council.
+Donations are being accepted by the Youth Leadership Council for The Living Room: A Safe Haven for GLBTQQ Youth ages 14-20 in Clackamas County.

 This event is open to all Lake Oswego residents, please be prepared to show ID or proof of residency.
 The chart outlines what can be and can not be accepted.
 In addition, you are encouraged to look at partner websites for further details.